 When we did stay at Disney, we opted for the value resorts.
 The over-the-top theming was perfect for us growing up, and it is hard to justify spending Disney Deluxe resort prices when your own bed is driving distance away for free.

 But this past winter, I fulfilled a childhood dream by staying at the Animal Kingdom Lodge, and was very generously upgraded to stay Animal Kingdom Lodge Club Level.
-You can read more about how this magical experience happened in my Animal Kingdom Lodge review, linked below.
+You can read more about how this magical experience happened in my Animal Kingdom Lodge review.

 You can see my review of the resort overall here.